spatie/laravel-dashboard/docs/adding-tiles/overview.md

 - [Vapor Metrics](https://github.com/fidum/laravel-dashboard-vapor-metrics-tile): display metrics for your [Laravel Vapor](https://vapor.laravel.com) projects!

-If you have creating a tile package, let us know!
+If you have created a tile package, let us know!
 Send a mail to info@spatie.be, and we'll add your tile to the list above.